Case Number: 07MD1

 Quote: “The parties made no showing that the heavy presumption in favor of public access under both the constitutional and common law rights of access is overcome as to any of the sealed records at issue.
 There was no showing that there are compelling interests that would be served by sealing the court records, that the Court considered reasonable alternatives to sealing or that such sealing is narrowly tailored.
 And there was no showing that any interest the parties have in secrecy outweighs the public interest in access to these court records, which are from a class action and would shed light on the business activities of a sitting U.S. Senator.”

 Update: At a Dec.
-18 hearing, Judge Thomas Brothers ordered the defendants to release a redacted version of Perdue’s 2008 deposition.
+18, 2020, hearing, Judge Thomas Brothers ordered the defendants to release a redacted version of Perdue’s 2008 deposition.
 The defendants released the redacted deposition on Dec.
-31. As Courthouse News reported, the deposition includes Perdue’s answers to questions concerning his involvement in Dollar General’s sale to a private equity firm in 2007.
+31, 2020.
+As Courthouse News reported, the deposition includes Perdue’s answers to questions concerning his involvement in Dollar General’s sale to a private equity firm in 2007.
+On July 23, 2021, Judge Brothers issued a final order unsealing more than 90 documents, along with related exhibits, in their entirety.